marios-code-path/scala-finagle/README.md

 libraryDependencies += "com.twitter" %% "inject-server" % "18.8.0"
 ```

-## A Simple Finagle HTTP Service
+## Quick Finagle HTTP Service

 Finagle lets you develop services with configuration in mind.
-You may stand up a single HTTP server by extending the base trait [Service](https://twitter.github.io/finagle/guide/ServicesAndFilters.html) and specifying your Input and Output types in generic form.
+You may stand up a single HTTP server by extending the base trait [Service](https://twitter.github.io/finagle/guide/ServicesAndFilters.html) and specifying your `Req` and `Res` types in generic form.
 To see this in action, we will demonstrate HTTP service by constructing a simple `Service[http.Request, http.Response]`.

 A generic Finagle service uses the [Service](https://twitter.github.io/finagle/guide/ServicesAndFilters.html) trait to expose service functionality such that any Service[Req, Res] `A` may consume `Req`, and respond with `Res`.
 This can be seen in the sample code below, where we use [http.Request](http://www.github.com/) and `http.Response` as the input/output types.
 Because Finagle is an [RPC](http://link-to-some-rpc-doc) system, we must implement the `apply(Req): Future[Res]` methods where the response is a [Future](http://Future) of the returned `http.Response`.